akeneo/pim-helpcenter/content/md/products-super-power/enrich-products-variants.md

 - The date and time (up to seconds) at which the changes took place
 - The old and the new value of each amended product information

-The list of versions are displayed in the tab `History`.
+The list of versions are displayed in the `History` tab.

 ::: info
 In `COMMON`, only the common properties (attributes and categories) will be versioned.
 You can use the navigation component to display the versions of each variant level.